Blog

 And after that experience in Greece, and even a little bit before that, I started engaging more.
 That’s when I began to really talk to my grandfather–in the last few years of his life–and have more serious conversations with him.

 At the same time, I was working at youth camps—specifically, the New England Archdiocese Youth Rally, where I worked from 2012 to 2019.
-That’s when I really started engaging with the priests there, seeing them as mentors: Father John Hopko, my uncle, Father Sergius Halvorsen (who I now work with), and Father Dennis Rhodes.
+That’s when I really started engaging with the priests there, seeing them as mentors: Fr John Hopko, my uncle, Fr Sergius Halvorsen (who I now work with), and Father Dennis Rhodes.
 That’s when I began to read more.
 I studied Greek and Latin Language and Literature in college, and that gave me a little window into a new curiosity as I began reading the Church Fathers and even just the Gospel, thinking, “Wow, look at the Greek!”
 There was so much depth.
 I’d think, “Oh, this word is so cool.”

 And, you know, as a millennial, of course, I was listening to podcasts.
-But don’t worry, it was Father Tom’s podcast!
+But don’t worry, it was Fr Tom’s podcast!
 That was such a gift for me—not just for my own spiritual formation and education, but also because it gave me a way to experience my grandfather as a teacher.
 I saw how other people experienced him and realized, “Huh, that’s just how he is.”
 It showed me a more complete picture of him, especially at that point in his life.
 I saw a person who was clearly striving toward wholeness.
 I’d listen to a podcast and think, “Yep, same guy who holds court at Thanksgiving, talking about Church Fathers and Scripture, telling people, ‘No, you’re wrong.’” (laughter)

 A family visit to Ellwood City, PA